Manitoba

 Boy doing schoolwork

 School-based student support teams vary in size and composition based on the needs of individual students.
 Teams may include a principal and/or vice principal, resource teacher(s), counsellor(s), classroom teacher(s), parent(s), school clinicians and others who have responsibility for students with special learning needs.
 The student may also participate as a member of the team, as appropriate.
-The school student support team plans and monitors the development and implementation of an individual education plan (IEP), which can involve one or many aspects of the student's school life.
+The school student support team plans and monitors the development and implementation of a student-specific plan, which can involve one or many aspects of the student's school life.

 Each school division has a Student Services Administrator who coordinates the delivery of services and supports for students with special learning needs.